AgonConsole8/agon-vdp/video/bdpp/bdpp.md

 ## BDPP API in MOS

-On the EZ80, most BDPP functions may be access via the BDPP API, using RST &20.
+On the EZ80, most BDPP functions may be accessed via the BDPP API, using RST &20.
 The function codes for the available functions are listed in the comments above.
 Functions are grouped by their type signatures, making it possible to reuse assembler code, order to call functions with similar type signatures.

-The various BDPP API functions use some or all of the following EZ80 registers as inputs and/or outputs.
+The RST &20 interfaces to various BDPP API functions use some or all of the following EZ80 registers as inputs and/or outputs.
-In other words, set these registers before using the RST &20 instruction.
+In other words, set the appropriate input registers before using the RST &20 instruction, and check the proper output register, if any, after using RST.
 The "BOOL" and "BYTE" types (seen above) are both 8 bits in size, so some functions that return "BOOL" use the same type signature as similar functions that return "BYTE".